Clemapfel/mousetrap/docs/03_actions.md

 ## Disabling Actions

 Not all functionality should be available at all times.
 For example, the "print document" button should not be available while a document is being loaded.
-We could achieve this functionaliy by manually blocking signals, however this would need to be on a per-emitter basis, meaning if we have 5 buttons all over our app triggering printing, we would have to disable and later reenable the one-by-one.
+We could achieve this functionality by manually blocking signals, however, this would need to be on a per-emitter basis, meaning if we have five buttons in different places of our app that all trigger printing, we would have to disable and later re-enable all five of them individually.

-`Action` solves this, we can disable an action using `set_enabled`.
-Once disabled, our application will automatically block all widgets that were connected to the action.
-For `Button` specifically, the widget will appear half-transparent, or "greyed out", signaling to the user that it cannot be interacted with at this time.
-This is another advantage of using actions as opposed to functions, we can disable the action itself.
+`Action` solves this, we can disable an action using `set_enabled`, which takes a boolean as its argument.
+Once disabled, our application will automatically block objects that were connected to the action.
+For `Button`, it will appear half-transparent, or "greyed out", signaling to the user that it cannot be interacted with at this time.
+The button is unlickable, clicking on it produces no animation.

 ## Action Maps

 Eagle-eyed readers may have noticed that we need to supply an `Application*` to the `Action` constructor, despite the two seemingly not interacting.
 This is, because the `Application` instance is what stores our actions globally.
-Once we call `set_function` on an action, it is registered with the application under its id, `example.print_clicked` in our case, and can now be accessed both internally and externally by everything in the application.
-The actions life-time is managed by the application, its destructor will only be called once nothing else references the action.
-This prevents developer errors where we loose track of an action, the application keeps it for us.
+Once we call `set_function` on an action, it is registered with the application under its ID, `example.print_clicked` in our case, and can now be accessed both internally and externally by everything in the application.
+The action's life-time is managed by the application, its destructor will only be called once nothing else references the action.
+This prevents developer errors in which we lose track of an action.
+The application keeps it for us.

-If this happens and we do not have a way to access the `Action` instance, for example if we would like to call it manually, we can retrieve it from our application instance:
+If we do end up loosing a reference to the `Action` instance, we can retrieve it from our application instance:

 ```cpp
 // after action.set_function(//...